paninski-lab/yass/README.rst

 feedback or requests for participation.

-YASS - HARDWARE REQUIREMENTS FOR LINUX (UBUNTU 18.04)
+YASS - Hardware Recommendations For Linux (Ubuntu 18.04)
 --------------------------------------------------

 Yass uses GPU and CPU and we recommend having a workstation with a minimum of 32GB of CPU-RAM, and a GPU with at least 8GB